gozepolat/ml_practice/README.md

 (The results are saved into data/pos_emotions_pred.csv and data/neg_emotions_pred.csv)

 # Future work:
+* Playing with the vocabulary size
-* comparison with the other models, e.g. tf-idf with svm might perform better, since the data is not that big
+* Comparison with other models, e.g. tf-idf with svm might perform better, since the data is not that big
-* other deep architectures and hyperparameter search
+* Other deep architectures and hyperparameter search
-* ensemble models
+* Ensemble models